SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/remove-db-copies.md

 - Estimated time to complete this task: 1 minute

-- You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Mailbox database copies" entry in the [High availability and site resilience permissions](../../permissions/feature-permissions/ha-permissions.md) topic.

 - Mailbox database copies can only be removed from a healthy database availability group (DAG).
 If the DAG isn't healthy (for example, the DAG's underlying cluster is down because quorum was lost), you won't be able to remove any mailbox database copies.

 - If you're removing the last passive copy of the database, continuous replication circular logging (CRCL) must not be enabled for the specified mailbox database.
 If CRCL is enabled, you must first disable it.
 After the mailbox database copy has been removed, circular logging can be enabled.
 Once enabled for a non-replicated mailbox database, JET circular logging is used instead of CRCL.
 If you aren't removing the last passive copy of a database, CRCL can remain enabled.

 - After removing a database copy, you must manually delete any database and transaction log files from the server from which the database copy is being removed.

+- To open the EAC, see [Exchange admin center in Exchange 2016](../../architecture/client-access/exchange-admin-center.md).
+To open the Exchange Management Shell, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).

+- You need to be assigned permissions before you can perform this procedure or procedures.
+To see what permissions you need, see the "Mailbox database copies" entry in the [High availability and site resilience permissions](../../permissions/feature-permissions/ha-permissions.md) topic.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](../../about-documentation/eac-keyboard-shortcuts.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## What do you want to do?

-### Use the EAC to remove a mailbox database copy
+## Use the EAC to remove a mailbox database copy

-1. In the EAC, go to **Servers** > **Databases**.
+1. In the EAC, go to **Servers** \> **Databases**.

 2. Select the mailbox database whose copy you want to remove.